 Collaboration and interactions between medical technology companies and health care providers are essential to advancing new, safe and effective medical technologies that benefit patients.
-DJO recognizes that this goal must be balanced against the obligation of health care providers to make independent decisions regarding the care and treatment of their patients.
-DJO is committed to transparency with patients about interactions between providers and industry.
+AdvaMed recognizes that this goal must be balanced against the obligation of health care providers to make independent decisions regarding the care and treatment of their patients.
+AdvaMed and its member medical technology companies are committed to transparency with patients about interactions between providers and industry.